 • You can collect stamps (and other related material) for your own personal pleasure, but also with the thought that you might want to enter Thematic competitions or give displays

 a) Collect a Theme – for fun

 Your collection can be based simply on a theme of your choice (for example, Railway Bridges, or Railway tracks) with the stamps and other philatelic items in it all relating to railway bridges (or railway tracks).
 This more loosely defined way of Thematic Collecting is extremely popular, and is probably where all Thematics collectors start.
 There are no restrictions as to what you collect and you decide what goes into your collection.
 Perhaps the most popular theme is simply Railways on Stamps!

 CLICK HERE to view an example of thematic collecting – for fun (opens in new window)

 A display called About the RPG was presented at the 2017 RPG Annual Convention in Shildon.
 Part of that display included an actual railway thematic display about Toy Trains on Stamps

-CLICK HERE to view that Toy Trains on Stamps display (opens in a new window)
+CLICK HERE to view the Toy Trains on Stamps thematic display (opens in a new window)

 b) Collect a Theme – with an eye to perhaps entering Thematic Competitions